Sedation Dentistry in Naperville, IL

 Good Candidates

-- Patients with dental anxiety, fear, or phobia
+- People who live with dental anxiety, fear, or phobia

-- Patients who have difficulty getting numb with local anesthesia alone
+- Patients who are hard to numb with local anesthesia alone

-- Anyone needing multiple procedures completed in a single visit
+- Anyone hoping to finish multiple procedures in a single visit

-- Patients with special needs or physical conditions that make sitting still difficult
+- Patients with special needs or physical conditions that make sitting still hard

-- Those who have had traumatic dental experiences in the past
+- Anyone carrying traumatic dental experiences from the past

 Common Procedures With Sedation

-- Wisdom tooth removal — often the most-requested sedation procedure
+- Wisdom tooth removal, our most-requested sedation procedure

-- Root canal therapy — stay relaxed during longer appointments
+- Root canal therapy, to stay relaxed through longer appointments

-- Multiple fillings or crowns — complete more work in fewer visits
+- Multiple fillings or crowns, to get more done in fewer visits

-- Deep cleanings — ideal for patients with sensitive gums
+- Deep cleanings, a good fit for patients with sensitive gums

-Don't let fear keep you from the dental care you deserve.
+Fear shouldn't cost you the dental care you deserve.
 Call us to discuss which sedation option is right for you.

 What to Expect at Your Visit